beckn/protocol-specifications-new/docs/network-logs-requirements.md

 ## 1. Executive Summary

-This document outlines requirements for Network Participants for sending Network logs to a centralized logging API.
-This specification details out the follwing
+This document outlines specification for Network Participants for sending Network logs to a centralized Observability system.
+This specification details out the follwing-
 - Data points to be sent and masking of sensitive fields
-- cadence of sending logs
+- Cadence of sending logs
 - Endpoint details on the receiving end using OpenTelemetry principles.

 ## 2. Functional Requirements

+### 2.1 Support for pushing payload to Two observability systems

+- Exporter can send logs to two independent Receiver APIs.
+One could be the Network Operator for Governance and another could be any additional service that may offer comprehensive Network aware Analytics capability.
+- If Observability is enabled, sending to 1 or 2 systems is configurable.
+- Support separate Configuration for each Receiver.

-### 2.1 Network Log Payload Structure
+### 2.2 Network Log Payload Structure

 **Network Core Fields (Required for all logs):**